-- 9.a The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles by 2023 and low permeation hoses after 2023 if throughput exceeds 1,400,000 gallons per year will not cause the ambient air quality standards established by Title 40 Code of Federal Regulations Part 50 (40 CFR 50), "National Primary and Secondary Ambient Air Quality Standards" to be violated. - 9.b The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles by 2023 and low permeation hoses after 2023 if throughput exceeds 1,400,000 gallons per year, if properly installed and maintained, can be operated without causing a violation of the applicable emission standards which include the limits established under SWCAA 400-040 "General Standards for Maximum Emissions." - 9.c The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles by 2023 and low permeation hoses after 2023 if throughput exceeds 1,400,000 gallons per year will not cause the requirements of WAC 173-460 "Controls for New Sources of Toxic Air Pollutants," (in effect August 21, 1998) or WAC 173-476 "Ambient Air Quality Standards" to be violated.
+- 9.a.
+The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles, and low permeation hoses will not cause the ambient air quality standards established by Title 40 Code of Federal Regulations Part 50 (40 CFR 50), "National Primary and Secondary Ambient Air Quality Standards" to be violated. - 9.b.
+The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles, and low permeation hoses, if properly installed and maintained, can be operated without causing a violation of the applicable emission standards which include the limits established under SWCAA 400-040 "General Standards for Maximum Emissions." - 9.c.
+The retail gasoline dispensing facility equipped with Stage I vapor recovery systems, ECO nozzles, and low permeation hoses will not cause the requirements of WAC 173-460 "Controls for New Sources of Toxic Air Pollutants," or WAC 173-476 "Ambient Air Quality Standards" to be violated.